 - If you don’t have butterfly bandages, you can use pieces of adhesive tape to make a butterfly closure

 - Cover the closed wound with dressing or bandages

-- Avoid using tape to cover the closed wound; it is hard to remove with further damaging the wound when you monitor the wound
+- Avoid using tape to cover the closed wound; it is hard to remove without further damaging the wound

 Here you can see a video of how to close a wound with duct tape;

 Regardless of whether you left the wound open or closed, you need to monitor it for signs of infection.